-For sweet fans who love to awake the taste-buds and discover memorable unique pleasures in pastry, confiserie and chocolate, rue du Bac is your address in Paris this week.
-Running until Sunday 21 June 2015, the Bac Sucré is the first ever annual event organised to celebrate the transformation of sugar by the famous artisans that have made this Paris pastry street become so special on the Rive Gauche.
+For sweet fans who love to awake the taste-buds and discover memorable unique pleasures in pastry, confiserie and chocolate, rue du Bac is THE best pastry street address in Paris – particularly around mid June.
+The Bac Sucré runs for five days and is the first ever annual event organised to celebrate the famous artisans that have made this Parisian pastry street become so special on the Rive Gauche.

 First stop, Pierre Marcolini.
 This Belgian chocolate maker is one of the few chocolatiers in Paris who makes chocolate from bean to bar.
 Normally I love popping in to the shop in Rue de Seine on my (previous) St Germain chocolate walks but for this occasion, the welcome for Bac Sucré was with Monsieur Marcolini’s unique and healthy “Cocoa Infusion”, which has taken three years to master.